tannineo/cs7ns6-groupwork/README.md

 ---

+Some terms explained in Raft protocol.

+Terms are marked with incremental integers.
+Each term begins with an election, in which one or more candidates attempt to become leader.

+Index is a incremental integer to mark the order of a log entry.

+Log entries are records with a term, an index and a command (Set/Del) from the client.
+Data modification generates log entries, and they are used to do data replication and recovery.

+---

 The node maintains the `term` number of itself and a `commitIndex`.
 Term number is incremental for deciding the which node is up to date to become the Leader. `commitIndex` is the commited index number of log entries for the node itself.

 There are two scheduled tasks running inside the node logic.